Metaswitch/chronos/doc/gr.md

 # Geographic Redundancy in Chronos

+Geographic redundancy (GR) is supported in Chronos, but is disabled by default.
+To enable GR, the chronos configuration can be edited (by setting `replicate_timers_across_sites` to 1).
+Details on how to change this configuration are [here](https://github.com/Metaswitch/chronos/blob/dev/doc/configuration.md).

-Geographic redundancy (GR) is supported in Chronos by using essentially the same methods as we ensure in-site redundancy.
+GR is supported in Chronos by using essentially the same methods as we ensure in-site redundancy.
 These are described [here](https://github.com/Metaswitch/chronos/blob/dev/doc/technical.md).

 At a high level, when a timer is added (or first modified after a deployment becomes GR) it creates a site ordering list.
 This list simply takes the available sites, makes the local site the primary site, and then orders the rest of the sites randomly after it.
 Chronos knows what sites are available as these are configured in the [GR config](https://github.com/Metaswitch/chronos/blob/dev/doc/configuration.md).